mannk16/mannk16/README.md

 # 💫 About Me:
 As a self-taught frontend developer, I have a strong passion for creating visually appealing and user-friendly websites.
 I have a good understanding of HTML, CSS, and JavaScript, and am always looking to expand my skills and knowledge in the field.
 In my projects, I strive to follow best practices and keep up to date with the latest web development technologies.
 I am a fast learner and always willing to take on new challenges.
 In addition to my technical skills, I have a keen eye for design and user experience.
-I understand the importance of creating websites that not only look good, but are also easy to navigateand use.
+I understand the importance of creating websites that not only look good, but are also easy to navigate and use.

 ## 🌐 Socials: